lauramorlans/swoop-website/README.md

 mv ~/Downloads/ngrok ~/Applications
 ```

-We'll create a symlink to the Ngrok application so it's launchable from any directory on the command line.
+Create a symlink to the Ngrok application so it's launchable from any directory on the command line.
 Cd into your local bin directory
 ```
 cd /usr/local/bin
 ```